JStameus/veerwalker/documentation/lore_quickref.md

 **Vornioss:** The entirety of the known world, the last bastion against the Withersea.
 Vornioss is comprised of the Reach Worlds, The Pillarscape, and The Observer.

+**The Withersea:** A dark, seemingly endless void that has swallowed all of the known universe.
+Now, it is home to eldritch horrors that circle around Vornioss like vultures, waiting for the shield to fall.
+No one knows if there is anything left of the galaxy out there.

 **The Reach Worlds:** The asteroid belts, planet fragments and moons orbiting the Pillarscape.
 Mostly barren, but there are a few large masses of habitable land.

 **The Pillarscape:** The "main" part of Vornioss, the unfinished sphere and the planes that constitute the landmass, bound together by a central Pillar.